 Start by organizing responses according to core competencies, such as communication, teamwork, and problem-solving.
 This helps identify strengths and areas for improvement within each competency.

-• Quantitative data: Aggregate closed-ended responses (e.g., ratings) to get an overall score or average per competency.
-Look for patterns, like consistently high or low scores in specific areas.
+- Quantitative data: Aggregate closed-ended responses (i.e. ratings) to get an overall score or average per competency.
+Look for patterns such as consistently high or low scores in specific areas.

 Identify key strengths and improvement areas

-Look for competencies where the employee received high ratings or positive comments from multiple respondents.
+Look for areas where someone received high ratings or positive comments from multiple respondents.

 Conversely, identify areas where the feedback suggests room for improvement.
-Look out for feedback that appears across multiple sources or is particularly specific, as this may indicate more significant or impactful growth opportunities.
+Feedback that appears across multiple sources, or is particularly specific, likely indicates more significant or impactful growth opportunities.

 You should also break down the feedback by respondent type (e.g., manager, peer, direct report) to see if perceptions vary by role.